 Wyoming declared the American Buffalo as the official state mammal in 1985.
 Typical habitats for these massive animals include semi-open grasslands and sagebrush meadows and other scrub lands.
 Although they are not normally considered high-altitude animals, the bison in the Pinedale and Yellowstone area can be frequently spotted over 8,000 feet.
 Due to changes in land use and depopulation in during the European immigration in the 1800s, the plains bison is no longer migratory and can dig in snow to find buried vegetation.
 Yellowstone National Park has been called the only place in the United States where bison have lived wild consistently since before they were hunted to near extinction.

-Black bears are found in the remote forests in Sublette County, typically in the higher country.
+Black bears are found in Pinedale's Bridger Teton National Forest, typically in remote higher country.
 Black bears are generally less concerning to visitors than the formidable Grizzly, but should still be considered dangerous predators.
 They can be especially aggressive out of hibernation or near their food cache.
 Mothers are fiercely protective of cubs and will attack if they feel threatened.
-Black bears inhabit all of the mountain ranges in Sublette County, and as of 2009 there are no current population counts in Wyoming.
+Black bears inhabit all of the three mountain ranges that surround Pinedale.
 Extreme caution should be exercised in bear country: keep a clean camp, have and know how to use pepper spray, and keep pets and children nearby at all times.

 Pinedale's mountainous terrain is a perfect habitat for Grizzly Bears, and they can be found throughout the entire Wind River Range.
 Adults can weigh up to 900 pounds and are aggressively protective of cubs.
 Due to their size and speed, attacks on humans, while rare, can be fatal.
 They are active throughout the daytime and evening hours, as well as prior to, and immediately after, their hibernation periods.
 Wilderness regulations mandate a clean camp through bear country to prevent attacks and problem bears.
 Violations of wilderness regulations can result in a hefty fine, so be aware of the dangers and rules for safety in Grizzly Bear country.
 Pepper spray per individual is highly recommended, although not required.